Skip to content

 #define GPIO_EVENT_HANDLING GPIO_EVENTS_AND_NOTIFICATIONS

-Internal GPIO Handler Example
+Internal Handler Example

 void GpioEventManager::gpio_event_handler(uint gpio, uint32_t events) {